jiweiyuan/yuanjiwei.com/content/posts/system-design-back-of-the-envelop-calculations.md

 In physics, dimensional analysis is a go-to heuristic for checking equations.
 In computer science, back-of-the-envelope calculations serve a similar purpose for rough estimations.
 Jeff Dean emphasised the importance of mastering this skill for every programmer in his talk [Software Engineering Advice from Building Large-Scale Distributed Systems](https://static.googleusercontent.com/media/research.google.com/en//people/jeff/stanford-295-talk.pdf).
 Why do we need back-of-the-envelope calculations?
 The calculation allow us to quickly assess the physical limitations of a running system.
-If there has a sigficant gap between our expectations(theoretical limination) and the actual cost, there might be an opportunity to optimize our systems.
+If there has a sigficant gap between our expectations(theoretical limitation) and the actual cost, there might be an opportunity to optimize our systems.

 ## Performance